-Using personal Zoom account to teach live classes, rather than going through the Outschool classroom
+Using a personal Zoom account to teach live classes, rather than going through the Outschool platform

 Failing to follow up and reschedule with parents when the teacher misses a class

 Starting class more than 5 minutes late or ending class more than 5 minutes early

-Cancelling a class with less than 24 hours’ notice without providing prior notice to parents.
-This notice should come more than 24 hours before class is set to start; the class meeting should also be cancelled more than 24 hours before the class starts.
+Canceling a class with less than 24 hours’ notice.
+To properly cancel a class, parents should be notified more than 24 hours before class is set to start and the class meeting should also be canceled more than 24 hours before the class starts.
 Canceling within 24 hours of the class start time due to low enrollment is not an acceptable excuse.

 Providing consistently poor-quality experiences

-Posting materials for flexible schedule classes irregularly or late
+Posting materials for flexible schedule classes or Groups irregularly or late

 Not providing regular feedback or being available for questions in flexible schedule classes